tytydraco/yessleep/out/Now_that_God_has_revealed_himself_none_of_us_are_allowed_to_die.md

 There were two moments that stuck with me—moments that really captured the spirit of things.

 The first was the final video of that guy who was planning an elaborate, Rube-Goldberg-esque escape from his physical body.
 Doused himself and his room in gasoline, held a string tied to a blade suspended above his head, had a timer with an explosion counting down.
 I commended the hell out of his effort.
 The moment hit—he tossed a match from his seat to the corner.
-Flames ignited, he pulled the string, and then—-
+Flames ignited, he pulled the string, and then—

 The fire fizzled as soon as it reached him.
 The blade froze in mid-air.
 The explosion never happened (thank goodness, really, as the camera footage eventually discovered and uploaded was *gold*), and then our friend got up from his seat, still dripping and flammable, and walked out of frame.